Attempt to Enjoin Governor Wolf’s Shutdown Order Denied by PA Supreme Court

 With respect to the motion that the closure of law firms infringed upon the Supreme Court’s exclusive authority to regulate the practice of law, the motion was dismissed as moot following Governor Wolf’s clarification that lawyers could access their offices to effectuate and participate in “court functions deemed essential by a president judge . . . or similar court directive.”
 As to the motion that the closure of firearm dealers violates the United States and Pennsylvania Constitutional right to bear arms, the Court denied the requested relief without explanation, over a written dissent, in which three justices joined.

 With these denials, Pennsylvania authorities proceeded with enforcement of Governor Wolf’s shutdown order as of 8 am on March 23, 2020.
-White and Williams is monitoring the various state shutdowns as they are announced on our COVID-19 Business Closure and Continuity Compliance Resource page.

 As we continue to monitor the novel coronavirus (COVID-19), White and Williams lawyers are working collaboratively to stay current on developments and counsel clients through the various legal and business issues that may arise across a variety of sectors.
 Read all of the updates here.